 Head back to Zendrop and refresh to see the duplicated order.

 This ensures you maintain full control over which orders are fulfilled through Zendrop.
 If an order appears unfulfilled in Shopify despite being shipped in Zendrop, there may be minor syncing issues.
-You can manually update the order status directly in Shopify:
+You can manually update the order status directly in Shopify.

 On the Shopify App: